May 22 Celebration Also Recognizes John Young History Makers Past and Future

 The John Young History Maker Award is given each year to a Central Floridian whose lifetime of achievement has made a historic impact on the community.
 It bears the name of its first recipient, Captain John Young, the distinguished astronaut who hailed from Orlando.

-The presentation to President McGee is the centerpiece of the 12th Annual John Young History Maker Celebration, which this year takes place at the Orange County Regional History Center in downtown Orlando.
+The presentation to President McGee is the centerpiece of the 12th Annual John Young History Maker Celebration, which this year took place at the Orange County Regional History Center in downtown Orlando.

-At the celebration, the Historical Society will also honor the late Albert Nelson, longtime director of human relations for the City of Orlando, with its John Young History Maker Past Award and will announce the recipient of its John Young History Maker Future Award—the Scott Harris Memorial Scholarship, presented to an outstanding Central Florida public high school senior.
+At the celebration, the Historical Society also honored the late Albert Nelson, longtime director of human relations for the City of Orlando, with its John Young History Maker Past Award and announcde the recipient of its John Young History Maker Future Award—the Scott Harris Memorial Scholarship, presented to an outstanding Central Florida public high school senior.